 Our methods emphasize the ability to engage and develop the parts of the brain associated with intention, will, restraint, discipline, empathy, compassion and insight.
 In short, deeper awareness.
 The result of this process is that a person strives to behave well and in accordance with the highest standards in any context.
 Professional, personal, private, spiritual, physical...
-Whatever the context, 'Natural Grace', is apparent.
+Whatever the context, 'grace', is apparent.

 Good question, thank you.